Global Readiness and International Programs

-- To bring its educational, research and public service resources to bear in addressing current and future global concerns through faculty exchange, collaborative research and other means.
+- To bring its educational, research and public service resources to bear in addressing current and future global concerns through faculty exchange, collaborative research, and other means.

-- To bring in top students from throughout the world to learn here.
+- To bring in top students from around the world to learn here.
 Some students will stay and become key knowledge workers and entrepreneurs here; others will return to help their home countries and form future partnerships with North Carolina.